genesiscommunitysuccess/docs/docs/05_operations/11_release-notes/01_Version-2022.4.md

 ### Fixes
 * Updated the default Web server port 9000 from 5000 to prevent clashing with the Airplay service on OSX.
-* Allow users to declare a field in the DSL with the same name as a field in the Genesis fields dictionary - even if the two fields don't have the same type and property.
+* Users can now declare a field in the DSL with the same name as a field in the Genesis fields dictionary - even if the two fields don't have the same type and property.
-* Fixed issue where the Web server was intermittently crashing during application deployment.
+* We have fixed an issue where the Web server was intermittently crashing during application deployment.
 * When an end user of an application built with the DSL performs an 'update' action, the correct State Transition will occur and the Grid component will still display further updates.
 * Selecting an item on a Linked Grid or Chart now returns the required data.